telerik/kendo-ui-builder/docs/components/index.md

 # Components Overview

-In the Builder, the components represent the elements of your web application.
+Components represent the elements of your web application.

-* You can add, modify, use, and delete components in the [Blank]({% slug blankview_kuib %}) and the [App Layout]({% slug applayout_kuib %}) views only.
-* The Builder delivers built-in and custom components.
+* The Builder delivers built-in components and supports the implementation of custom components.
 * The built-in components are the Kendo UI components that are delivered by [Kendo UI for Angular](https://www.telerik.com/kendo-angular-ui/components/) or [Kendo UI for jQuery](https://demos.telerik.com/kendo-ui/).
+* You can add, modify, use, and remove components in the [Blank]({% slug blankview_kuib %}) and [App Layout]({% slug applayout_kuib %}) views only.

 <div class="container-fluid">